Second Test, 2007–08 Border–Gavaskar Trophy

 The Second Test in the Indian cricket team's tour of Australia for the 2007–08 summer was a Test cricket match played over five days at the Sydney Cricket Ground from 2 to 6 January 2008.
 Australia won the match by 122 runs with minutes to spare at the end of the fifth day.

-The match attained notoriety owing to the number of wrong umpiring decisions given by international umpires Steve Bucknor and Mark Benson and accusations of poor sportsmanship against Australian players and Harbhajan Singh.
+The match attained notoriety owing to the number of controversial umpiring decisions given by international umpires Steve Bucknor and Mark Benson and accusations of poor sportsmanship against Australian players and Harbhajan Singh.
+However, twelve years after the match in 2020, in a podcast on Sky Cricket, Ricky Ponting admitted that India got the "raw end of umpiring decisions" and acknowledged that some key umpiring decisions went against India in the match.
+In July 2020, Steve Bucknor, who was one of the field umpires in the match, said that he made two mistakes which cost India the match.
 The match ended in a dramatic defeat of the Indian team in the final ten minutes of the five-day match, with some commentators suggesting that the umpiring mistakes had a major impact on the course of the match.

 The result ensured that Australia retained the Border–Gavaskar Trophy, as well as taking Ricky Ponting's team to 16 consecutive Test wins, equalling the previous Test record, also held by Australia under Steve Waugh.
 The controversy was termed by parts of the media as Bollyline, a reference to the 1930s controversy Bodyline.
 The name, a portmanteau of Bodyline and Bollywood, is tongue in cheek, but by referencing Bodyline, hints at the potential seriousness of the rift between the Indians and Australians.
 Indeed, according to Steve Waugh, the affair "now has the potential to affect relations between the countries".